You are here

 It’s no secret why DNV Rooftop at the Kimpton Donovan Hotel is one of our rooftops you have to experience in Washington, DC.
 This hip and happening spot provides some of the best views of Thomas Circle and beyond.
-In the summertime, stop by for the aptly named Selfie Stick – a boozy popsicle available in a variety of colorful flavors!

 You can score an epic ‘gram from any part of Nationals Park, home to MLB’s Washington Nationals.
 Let the followers know you have great seats, or if you’re in right field, snap a selfie and tell the squad you’re enjoying a refreshing summery drink with former National League MVP Bryce Harper in the background.